1. Create a repository

 1.2.
 Enter GitHub Desktop

-There are several ways of interacting with the repository you created online in the previous step from your local machine.
+There are several ways to interact with the repository you created online in the previous step from your local machine.

-We’ll use a tool called GitHub Desktop, a GUI developed by GitHub to make communicate with the repository you created, today.
+We’ll use a tool called GitHub Desktop, a Graphical User Interface (GUI) developed by GitHub to communicate with the repository you just created.

 Note